lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 it really worth the trouble?
 I can do this with the official clients and it would only look a little more verbose".

-I'm personally a little resistant to adopting libraries with a large API so I sympathetic to this argument.
+I'm personally a little resistant when it comes to adopting libraries with a large API, so I'm sympathetic towards this argument.

 Also, you'd be right.

-If we would stop here, Kafka Streams would only feel like a nice-to-have.
+If we stopped here, Kafka Streams would only feel like a nice-to-have.
 Most likely, we'd keep using the official clients and be done with it.

-So let's introduce some use cases where the difference will be more evident.
+So let's introduce some use cases where the difference is more evident.

 ### Dealing with state